SuperOfficeDocs/superoffice-docs/docs/api/plugins/quote-connectors/api/iquoteconnector.md

 The Connector should try to do some operations to check if the connection has sufficient rights to run.
 The connection has not been created yet.

 * connectionData: {"name" = "value"}.
-The names are defined by the FieldMetadata.
+The names are defined by the [FieldMetadata](data-carriers/fieldmetadatainfo.md) returned by the [GetConfigurationFields](#dictionaryltstring-fieldmetadatainfo-getconfigurationfields).
 The values are what the user typed into the fields in the configure connection dialog.

 Returns: Ok or not + a status or error message.
 This message is shown in a result dialog.

-## PluginResponseInfo InitializeConnection(SuperOffice.CRM.QuoteConnectionInfo connectionData, SuperOffice.CRM.UserInfo user, bool isOnTravel, Dictionary<string, string> connectionConfigFields, IProductRegisterCache productRegister)
+## PluginResponseInfo InitializeConnection(SuperOffice.CRM.QuoteConnectionInfo connectionData, SuperOffice.CRM.UserInfo user, bool isOnTravel, Dictionary&lt;string, string> connectionConfigFields, IProductRegisterCache productRegister)

  Set up the connection to the ERP system.
  Will be called as part of SuperOffice client startup for each installed connection.
- Configuration data comes from the configuration dialog shown in the Admin client (see `GetConfigurationFields`)
+ Configuration data comes from the configuration dialog shown in the Admin client (see [`GetConfigurationFields`](#dictionaryltstring-fieldmetadatainfo-getconfigurationfields))

-* connectionData: Contains the configuration values defined in the Admin client.
+* [QuoteConnectionInfo](./data-carriers/quoteconnectioninfo.md) connectionData: Contains the configuration values defined in the Admin client.
-* user: Information about the logged in user
+* UserInfo user: Information about the logged in user
-* isOnTravel: Is the user on Travel?
+* bool isOnTravel: Is the user on Travel?
-* connectionConfigFields: `{"name" = "value"}`.
-The names are defined by the FieldMetadata.
+* Dictionary connectionConfigFields: `{"name" = "value"}`.
+The names are defined by the [FieldMetadata](./data-carriers/fieldmetadatainfo.md).
 The values are what the user typed into the fields in the configure connection dialog.
-* productRegister: Product caching object that allows connectors to stash product information in the SuperOffice database for off-line use.
+* [IProductRegisterCache](iproductregistercache.md) productRegister: Product caching object that allows connectors to stash product information in the SuperOffice database for off-line use.

 Returns: IsOk set to false if connector can’t provide service (no network) The connector is then ignored until the application restarts.

-## Dictionary<string, bool> GetCapabilities()
+## Dictionary&lt;string, bool> GetCapabilities()

 Return a set of capability name &gt; status pairs that tell the system what capabilities this connector provides.

-Using the `PluginResponseInfo` gives the connector the possibility to disable a capability, with a reason string that might be shown to the user.
+If a capability is missing, then the corresponding parts of the quote UI are disabled.

-Returns: List of all capabilities.
+Returns: List of all capabilities that the connector supports.
+Capabilty names must match [the list of capability names](../capability-names.md).

 ## bool CanProvideCapability(string capabilityName)

-Check if one named capability can be provided (now) Using the `PluginResponseInfo` gives the connector the possibility to disable a capability, with a reason string that might be shown to the user.
+Check if one named capability can be provided by this connector.

-* capabilityName: Name of the capability, see [the list](../capability-names.md)
+* capabilityName: Name of the capability, see [the list](../capability-names.md) for valid names.

 Returns: True if connector has this capability